The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 If you have some time – we would really like some test coverage for these cases as well :–).
 As currently we have no coverage which is not so great:

-#10 Updated by Anonymous almost 3 years ago
+#10 Updated by Anonymous about 3 years ago

 - Status changed from Code Insufficient to In Topic Branch Pending Review

 - Target version set to 2.0.0

 - Branch changed from https://github.com/mscherer/facter/tree/ticket/1.5.x/7138 to https://github.com/puppetlabs/facter/pull/266